 should be checked for visible signs of drainage, blood, wax blockage, or

-other visible problems in the ear.
-The examiner should ask the patient
+other problems.
+The examiner should ask the patient about dizziness, tinnitus

-If you buy a hearing aid, you should have your hearing retested periodically to
+If you do buy a hearing aid, have your hearing retested periodically to

-determine if any adjustments might help.
-How often you should have your hearing retested
+determine if adjustment might help.
+How often you have your hearing retested

-depends on the extent of your hearing loss and other factors;
+depends on the extent of your hearing loss and other factors; most hearing-aid

 The results of a hearing test are recorded on an audiogram, a graph showing

-the patient's thresholds for hearing sensitivity.
-Several examples are shown here.
+the patients thresholds for hearing sensitivity.
+Several examples are

 The horizontal axis of the graph shows frequency, or pitch, measured in

-"Hertz" (Hz).
-The measurement progresses from low pitch to high pitch,
+hertz (Hz).
+The measurement progresses from low pitch to high pitch, left

 of the test signal, measured in decibels (dB).
 Softer levels are recorded

-The plots on the audiogram indicate the configuration and degree of the
+The plots on the audiogram indicate the configuration and degree of hearing

-hearing

 loss.
 For example, if the markings are farther down on the graph at higher

-frequencies, this means that the patient has more difficulty hearing high-pitched
+frequencies, this means the patient has more difficulty hearing high-pitched

 sounds than low-pitched sounds.
-This information helps
+This information helps determine what hearing

 Levels of Loss